 Some schools have sixth forms and young people often stay at their current school after year 11 (age 16).
 Or they may want to apply to another school that offers different courses.

 You can contact college and schools directly to ask for information about courses and the support they offer.

 Special schools and colleges for people aged 16 and older

 If your child has an EHC plan, they might want to go to a specialist college.
 The council doesn’t always agree to name a specialist college if they feel their local provision is suitable.
 But if an independent specialist college is named on their EHC plan the council must provide and fund it..

 As part of the SEND Code of Practice, the council has to consult with the preferred provider of the young person and their parents, and with the local provider.

-The Bristol post-16 directory includes a list of specialist colleges.
+The Bristol post-16 directory (pdf, 4.2MB) (opens new window) includes a list of specialist colleges.